hucancode/blog/_content/ue/networking-session.md

 ## Build an user interface

-We have all the pieces, now let's glue it together with an UI.
+We have all the pieces, now let's glue them all together with an UI.

 ### Main menu
 Create game